💡 Get Philly smart 💡

 Every year since 2002, when it literally exploded out of their fermenters, Troegs Brewing has made a bigger and bigger batch of Mad Elf.
 A Belgian strong dark ale brewed with huge amounts of cherries, the Christmastime beer’s ever-growing popularity makes it hard for the Hershey, Pa., brewery to keep up with demand.

-Brewery cofounders and brothers John and Chris Trogner refer to the new edition of their star product as a “director’s cut,” and the comparison is apt.
+Brewery cofounders and brothers John and Chris Trogner refer to the alternate edition of their star product as a “director’s cut,” and the comparison is apt.
 It might not have as wide an audience as the original — which is relatively sugary and fruity, and therefore appeals to many who don’t often drink beer — but its taste is more nuanced.
 It’s less “smack you over the head with heavy sweetness” and more “essence of cherry, intensified.”

 Grand Cru is brewed with all the cherries of its namesake, plus one more: Balatons.
 It’s the addition of those Balaton cherries (aka sour cherries) that make the major difference in flavor.